-Individual or third party Activity Nature of risk Benefit to Individual Overall Risk Policies Overseas agents Giving bribe Dependent on territory but opportunity to bribe customers is likely to be high.
-Direct through commission High Bribery and corruption specifically prohibited in contract.
-Due diligence based on risk assessment.
-Cohort CEO and Group Bribery Officer to approve all agency arrangements.
-Receiving bribe Medium or high.
-Likely to have influence over Company's selection of local partners.
-Direct High Bribery and corruption specifically prohibited in contract.
-Due diligence based on risk assessment.
-Receipts and invoices to be obtained.
-Customers Giving bribe Low - little to gain None Low Receiving bribe May be able to influence purchase decision - though in most cases this requires several independent approvals.
+Individual or third party Activity Nature of risk Benefit to Individual Overall Risk Policies Giving bribe Low - little to gain None Low Customers Receiving bribe May be able to influence purchase decision - though in most cases this requires several independent approvals.
 Direct High Due diligence based on risk assessment.
-Training for business development staff Investors Giving bribe Individuals or fund managers could benefit by giving bribes in return for sensitive information.
+Training for business development staff Giving bribe Individuals or fund managers could benefit by giving bribes in return for sensitive information.
 But the sector is highly regulated and policed, and the risks for the individual would be very high.
-Direct Low Receiving bribe Executives could benefit by bribing investors to manipulate the share price.
+Direct Low Investors Receiving bribe Executives could benefit by bribing investors to manipulate the share price.
 The sector is highly regulated and policed, and the risks for the individual would be very high.
 Direct through value of options or shares Low Journalists Giving bribe Journalists may seek to bribe employees to gain access to market sensitive or embarrassing information about company activities.
 Reputation and circulation enhanced Medium Clear policies on contact with journalists.
-Maintenance of insider lists for market sensitive information

-Individual or third party Activity Nature of risk Benefit to Individual Overall Risk Policies Receiving bribeMedia coverage is unlikely to be so valuable as to tempt employees to bribe journalists.
+Maintenance of insider lists for market sensitive information Receiving bribe Media coverage is unlikely to be so valuable as to tempt employees to bribe journalists.
 Direct Low

-ANNEX D
+ANNEXX D